【Upcoming Exhibition】

 1. Book of Hours in Latin (Calendar of October, the Scorpion), c.
 1500, Private Collection

-2. George Sandys, A relation of a journey … Containing a description of the Turkish Empire, of Ægypt, of the Holy Land, of the remote parts of Italy, and llands adioyning, 1627, Private Collection
+2. George Sandys, A Relation of a Iourney Begun An: Dom: 1610.
+Foure Bookes.
+Containing a Description of the Turkish Empire, of Aegypt, of the Holy Land, of the Remote Parts of Italy, and llands Adioyning, 3rd edn., 1627, Private Collection

 6. A Descriptive Handbook of Modern Water-colour Pigments, 1887, Mita Media Center (Keio University Library)